Witherbee, New York

 Witherbee is a hamlet and census-designated place (CDP) in the town of Moriah in Essex County, New York, United States.
 The population of the CDP was 347 at the 2010 census.
 Prior to 2010 the hamlet was part of the Mineville-Witherbee CDP.

 Geography

 Witherbee is located in the northern part of the town of Moriah and is bordered to the north by the hamlet of Mineville.
 It is 5 mi northwest of Port Henry, the largest settlement in the town of Moriah.

 According to the United States Census Bureau, the Witherbee CDP has a total area of 1.90 sqkm, all land.

 Demographics

 History

-Newport Pond, a 25 acre pond beside County Road 6 (Tracy Road) west of Witherbee, is namesake of a former royal fish pond in Newport, Essex, England, original manor of the Howland family ancestor John Howland, 1st Lord Newport Pond of Essex, England (1500-1546).
+Newport Pond, a 25 acre pond beside County Road 6 (Tracy Road) west of Witherbee, is namesake of a former royal fish pond in Newport, Essex, England, original manor of the Howland family ancestor John Howland, 1st Lord Newport Pond of Essex, England (1500–1546).

 The Witherbee Memorial Hall was listed on the National Register of Historic Places in 1991.

+Education

+The census-designated place is in the Moriah Central School District.